 Since this manmade pollution can impact solar absorption at such a high level, it certainly impacts photovoltaic cell performance just being in the air.
 Since this pollution is so heavy in places in China and India, there can be up to 25 percent loss of potential solar energy production each month.
 That’s assuming these panels are cleaned every month.
 If not, that number can jump to 35 percent after two months.

 How significant are these findings?
-Bergin that China alone can lose “tens of billions of dollars” annually and “more than 80 percent of that coming from losses due to pollution.”
-To put more numbers and perspective behind it, the atmospheric particulate matter around 780 megawatts of solar energy in India and around 7,400 megawatts of solar energy in China.
+Bergin explains that China alone can lose “tens of billions of dollars” annually and “more than 80 percent of that coming from losses due to pollution.”
+To put more numbers and perspective behind it, the atmospheric particulate matter can affect around 780 megawatts of solar energy in India and around 7,400 megawatts of solar energy in China.